DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/post-10.2.0-steps.md

 ## Step 3 - Upload Upgrade Package
 Login as a SuperUser (Host) and navigate to: Settings => Servers => System Info => Upgrades.
-Click on "Upload Package" and upload the previously downloaded upgrade zip file.
+Click on "Upload Package" and upload the previously downloaded zip file.
-The system will validate the upgrade package and warn about potential issues if detected.
+The system will validate the install package and warn about potential issues if detected.

 ## Step 4 - Initiate Upgrade
 If the uploaded file is valid, it will be listed and have a "steps" button.
 Clicking that button will perform any special upgrade steps that DNN may require and then show the upgrade page where you can again login as a SuperUser to start the auto-upgrade process.